Texas Tubing Map

-Its allure are the cypress trees around it and the cool waters for swimming.
+Its allure is the cypress trees around it and the cool waters for swimming.

-Comal River is one of the shortest navigable waterways in the United States with just 2.5 miles (4Km).
+Comal River is one of the shortest navigable waterways in the United States, at just 2.5 miles (4Km).

-This float is short, therefore great for floating newbies!
+This float is short; hence great for floating newbies!

-Located close to San Antonio, there are plenty of outfitters to rent a tube and get a shutle.
+Located close to San Antonio, there are plenty of outfitters to rent a tube and get a shuttle.

 This popular destination receives a quarter million visitors each summer.

-Because of the high number of visitors and the amounts of trash, the city of New Braunfels decided to forbid disposable containers inside its limits.
-A safe bet is to take non disposable containers if you want to hydrate.
+Because of the high number of visitors and the amount of trash, the city of New Braunfels decided to forbid disposable containers inside its limits.
+A safe bet is to take non-disposable containers if you want to hydrate.

-Even though its located close to large cities, this small river is home to the fountain darter fish.
-This small fish is endemic to the Comal and San Marcos River.
-It is currently enlisted as an endangered species. nbtexas
+Even though it's located close to large cities, this small river is home to the fountain darter fish.
+This small fish is endemic to the Comal and San Marcos rivers.
+It is currently enlisted as an endangered species; nbtexas.

-If you are taking with you more than small gear, and you are looking for a tranquil float, make sure you put your personal belongings in a dry bag.
+If you are taking more than small gear with you and looking for a tranquil float, make sure you put your personal belongings in a dry bag.
 I suggest you use this sack found on Amazon: MARCHWAY floating, waterproof, dry bag.
 This bag comes in different sizes, from 5L to 40L.
 You can roll the top of the sack, and it keeps your gear dry.

 San Marcos River